英文字典中文字典

 Crevasse refers to a deep hole or fissure in a glacier or in the earth In most instances, the word appears with enough context that the depth of the opening is easy enough to figure out, as in "a climber who fell 30 feet into a crevasse "

-• crevasse - National Geographic Society
+• Crevasse - National Geographic Society

 • CREVASSE | English meaning - Cambridge Dictionary